top of page

 • Low libido

-While HRT may provide fast relief, it doesn't address why the imbalance occurred.
+While HRT may provide relief, it doesn't address why the imbalance occurred.
 Instead, it replaces or overrides the body's natural hormone production.
-Though it can be effective short-term, long-term use may come with risks, including:

 What Is Functional Medicine?